 I used to think that plastic water bottles could be infinitely recycled, that every time I tossed one into the blue bin, it eventually came out to be another plastic bottle.
 As it turns out, that’s not the case.
-Some materials can be recycled infinitely, but plastic isn’t one of them.
+Some materials can be recycled infinitely, but plastic is not one of them.

 Plastic: Once or twice

 Metals are categorized into ferrous and non-ferrous metals.
 All metals have an unlimited lifespan, and it is always a good idea to recycle them, regardless of how much you have.
-A great guide to how metal is recycled can be found here, and if you’re interested in how much cash you can make by being an eco-warrior, read “The Basics of Recycling Scrap Metal for Money.”
+If you’re interested in how much cash you can make by being an eco-warrior, read The Basics of Recycling Scrap Metal for Money.

 Paper: 5 to 7

 The average number of times your printer paper can be recycled is about five to seven times.
 After that, the fibers will become too short and can’t be made into copier paper anymore.
-From that point, it can be made into more of a paper paste and can be used for things like newspaper or egg cartons.
+At that point, the short fibers can be used to make things like newsprint or egg cartons.

 If you want to get an idea of how it works, try recycling your own paper into new paper!